ohler55/wabur/tutorial/lesson-1/README.md

 ```

 That will start the Runner listening on port 6363 and storing data in the
 `app/data/wabur` directory.
-Open a browser and type in `localhost:6363` and
+Open a browser and type in `http://localhost:6363` and
 observe an empty blog entry list.
-Use the Create button to create a new Entry
+Use the `Create` button to create a new Entry
 and the other displays and buttons to experience the new application.